 How many times have you proofread an essay (back when they were handwritten, at least), only to get pulled up by your teacher on typos anyway?
 (And even now that our computers do most of the spell checking for us, Microsoft Word still doesn’t know which witch is which.)

-I’ll bet all of these sound familiar to you, so here are five ways to catch mistakes in your writing before they kill your reputation.
+I’ll bet all of these sound familiar to you, so here are six ways to catch mistakes in your writing before they kill your reputation.

 1. Use the spellcheck function

-I do the bulk of my revision (and writing) in Liquid Story Binder, but basically every word processor I’ve heard about has its own built-in spell checker.
+I do the bulk of my revision (and writing) in Scrivener, but basically every word processor I’ve heard about has its own built-in spell checker.

-Some spell checkers are completely in your face, like Microsoft Word’s constantly-on squiggly lines.
+Some spell checkers are completely in your face, like Microsoft Word or Page’s constantly-on squiggly lines.

 2. Print out a hard copy of your manuscript